A stochastic HJB equation for optimal control of forward-backward SDEs: Applications

+Here $b(t) = b(t,\omega)$ and $\sigma(t) = \sigma(t,\omega) > 0$ are given adapted processes.
 Let $u(t,X(t))$ be a \emph{portfolio}, representing the \emph{amount} invested in the risky asset at time t.
-If we assume that $u$ is self-financing, then the corresponding wealth $X(t)$ at time $t$ is given by the stochastic differential equation
+If $u$ is self-financing, then the corresponding wealth $X(t)$ at time $t$ is given by the stochastic differential equation

-Let $(Y(t),Z(t))$ be the solution of the BSDE
+Let $(Y(t),Z(t))=(Y_x^{u}(t),Z_x^{u}(t))$ be the solution of the BSDE